Ayanna Kim Thomas

 Ayanna Kim Thomas is an American scientist, author, and cognitive researcher and the Dean of the Graduate School of Tufts School of Arts and Sciences.
-She also served as Dean Research for the School from 2025 to 2021.
+She also served as Dean Research for the School from 2021 to 2025.
 Her research focuses on the intersection of memory and aging, particularly as those fields relate to brain and cognitive science.
 She is a founding member of SPARK Society, editor-in-chief of the journal Memory & Cognition, and a fellow of the Psychonomic Society and the American Psychological Association Minority Fellowship Program.

 Early life

 Thomas grew up in New York and attended Catholic school.
 She left Catholic school to attended Bronx High School of Science.

 Education and career

 Thomas received her B.A. in African American studies and psychology from Wesleyan University in 1996 and matriculated to the University of Washington to earn her PhD in 2001.
 In 2004, she completed her post-doctoral work as a National Institute of Aging (NIA) Fellow at Washington University in St. Louis.

 Thomas' journey to professorship began as a research scientist at Washington University.
 In 2004, she transitioned to assistant professor at Colby College in the Department of Psychology.
 In 2007, Thomas became an assistant professor at Tufts University.
 In 2019, she was promoted to professor at the Tufts University Department of Psychology, and named Editor-in-Chief of the journal Memory & Cognition, starting her term on January 1, 2020.

 In 2021, Thomas was appointed as the Dean of Research for School of Arts and Sciences at Tufts University.
 In February 2025, she was appointed as the Dean of Graduate School of Arts and Sciences.

 Thomas is a founding member of the SPARK Society which is devoted to increasing representation in cognitive sciences for underrepresented minorities.
 Thomas has acquired fellow memberships with the Psychonomic Society and American Psychological Association Minority Fellowship Program.

+In 2026, Thomas was announced as the president-elect of the Association for Psychological Science.
+Her term will commence June 1, 2026.